Scuba Diving Bali

 The park boasts more than 200 species of plants, 14 of which are endangered species.
 Over 160 species of birds have been recorded in the park including the rare Bali starling - the key reason why this area became a protected area.
 By 2001 as few as just 6 individuals were thought to survive.
 Since then captive breeding and re-introduction efforts have increased numbers but poaching remains a problem.
 A second captive breeding and re-introduction programme was started in the remote areas of Nusa Penida in 2004.

-Fauna include the very shy black monkey, macaque monkeys, mouse deer, squirrels, wild boars, leopard cats, iguanas, python and banteng - a species of wild cattle from which the familiar Bali cows are descended.
+Fauna include the very shy black monkey, macaque monkeys, mouse deer, squirrels, wild boars, leopard cats, iguanas, python and banteng - a species of wild cattle from which the familiar Balinese cows are descended.
 Java rusa and Indian muntjac, or barking deer, are fairly common.
 Menjangan Island is named after these animals as 'Menjangan' means deer in Bahasa Indonesia.
-The last of the Bali tiger, which was a full sub-species of tiger, was shot here in 1937.
+The last of the Bali tigers, which was a full sub-species of tiger, was shot here in 1937.

 The marine reserve has a high bio-diversity in a relatively small area.
-Diving is regulated here, fishing is not allowed and all marine life is protected.
+Scuba diving is regulated here, fishing is not allowed and all marine life is protected.
 The reefs are mostly in good health with an abundance of sea fans and soft and hard corals.
 In 1998, 110 species of coral belonging to 18 families were recorded, of which 22 species were of the mushroom coral family (there are only 29 species of mushroom coral recorded worldwide).
 27 species of Acropora coral were also found, some of which have a diameter of up to 75 cm.

 The marine park has become an important site for the Climate Change programme of WWF-Indonesia where the impacts of coral bleaching are monitored and used for campaigning purposes to mitigate carbon dioxide emissions in developed countries.
 The marine programme also provides some support for surveillance against destructive fishing and for establishing strict protection of grouper and other fish spawning sites.